Mickey's House of Villains

-Mickey's House of Villains is a 2002 American direct-to-video animated film produced by Walt Disney Television Animation.
+Mickey's House of Villains is a 2002 American direct-to-video animated comedy horror crossover film produced by Walt Disney Television Animation.
 It is based on the animated television series House of Mouse, and serves as a stand-alone sequel to the direct-to-video animated film Mickey's Magical Christmas: Snowed in at the House of Mouse, starring Mickey Mouse, Donald Duck, Minnie Mouse, Goofy, Daisy Duck, and Disney Villains that appeared in past Disney productions.
-It was released on both VHS and DVD by Walt Disney Home Entertainment on September 3, 2002.
+It was released on both VHS and DVD by Buena Vista Home Entertainment on September 3, 2002.

 Plot

 It is Halloween night at the House of Mouse and a lot of villains are showing up.
-Jafar has a trick in store for the usual heroes, but the villains have to wait until midnight for him to unleash it.
-Meanwhile, Donald enters a costume contest at the house and tries to come up with the best winning costume.
+Jafar has a trick in store for the staff and he plans to unleash it at midnight.
+Donald enters a costume contest and tries to come up with the winning costume.

-After a series of cartoons, Jafar, along with Captain Hook, Cruella De Vil, Ursula, Maleficent, Hades, Kaa, the Queen of Hearts, among other villains joining Jafar's plan, take over the house with the musical number "It's Our House Now!".
-The heroes, princesses, and other characters are trapped in the kitchen while Mickey and several others are thrown out into the street.
-They witness the House of Mouse's name being changed to the House of Villains.
+After a series of cartoons, Jafar, along with other villains joining his plan, takes over the House and transforms it into the House of Villains.
+The non-villains are imprisoned in the kitchen while the staff are thrown outside.

-Mickey, Donald, and Goofy try to take their House back, but Chernabog stops them from entering the building, as the villains start showing cartoons with more grimmer and dark nature.
-Minnie makes her attempt after the second-to-last cartoon but is casually thrown out by Hook.
-After the last cartoon, Mickey dresses in his sorcerer outfit from The Sorcerer's Apprentice and challenges Jafar to a magical duel where the winner decides the House's fate.
-Just when the sorcerer hat is knocked off, Aladdin evades from the kitchen on the magic carpet and gives Daisy Duck his lamp.
-Daisy hands it to Mickey, causing most of the villains to flee before Jafar and the rest of the villains are sucked into the lamp.
-All the other characters are freed and the House of Mouse goes back to normal, and Mickey announces Goofy, dressed as Jafar, as the winner of the costume contest to Donald's frustration as the film ends.
+Mickey, Donald, and Goofy try to take the House back but Chernabog stops them from entering the building as the villains start to show cartoons that are grimmer in nature.
+Minnie tries to take back the House herself, but she is dragged away by Captain Hook.

+Mickey dresses in his sorcerer outfit from The Sorcerer's Apprentice and challenges Jafar to a magical duel.
+When Jafar causes Mickey’s sorcerer hat to be knocked off of Mickey’s head, Aladdin and the magic carpet escape from the kitchen and Aladdin gives Daisy his lamp.
+She, Goofy, Donald and Minnie give it to Mickey, who sucks Jafar inside of it while the rest of the villains flee.

+After the House of Villains transforms back into the House of Mouse, the non-villains are freed from the kitchen and the House of Mouse goes back to normal.
+Mickey announces Goofy, who is dressed as Jafar, as the winner of the costume contest, much to Donald’s frustration.